system-er/Godot3DInterpreter/README.md

 # FAQ:
 - why this interpreter? for fun and learning c# with godot 4
-- want contact? send message in godot-forum (systemerror)
+- want contact? send message in godot-forum https://godotforums.org/d/32849-godot3dinterpreter-logolike-project

 # Last changes:
 - start parser as thread, now changing scene is possible. new command SLEEP, see example lasershow.g3i.